loiclefevre/autonomous-database-for-developers/README.md

 Apart an Autonomous Database, you'll need a JDK 17 and Maven.

 ### Coming next...
-- Demo 4 - Generating AWR and ADDM reports in order to analyze performance
 - Demo 5 - Distinguishing the service names to use, what and when?
 - Demo 6 - Enabling Automatic Index reporting
+- Demo 7 - Working with an Autonomous JSON database using `MongoRepository`